maupilia/SRT/sphinx/_build/html/_sources/GeneralProcedures/pointing-focus.rst.txt

     * ``00:00:20`` indicates the duration of the scan (in this example: 20 seconds).

+Important note: in the event of not ideal weather conditions, you have to set a smaller scan length value of about 0.15d.

 #.
 Look at the calibrationtool client to check the pointing offsets.